All posts

 Step 5: Payment processing

-Payment processing is the primary reason Nigerian founders form US LLCs.
-Stripe does not accept Nigerian entities directly for international payments.
-A US LLC with a US bank account unlocks Stripe — and with it, the ability to charge customers worldwide in USD, EUR, GBP, and 135+ currencies.
+This is the reason most Nigerian founders form a US LLC in the first place.
+Stripe does not accept Nigerian entities for international payments.
+A US LLC with a US bank account unlocks Stripe -- and with it, 135+ currencies.

 Stripe via US LLC